 User Interface (UI) Designer Interview Questions

-Responsibilities and requirements for UI designers are always expanding and changing, just like any other technology related job.
+Responsibilities, deliverables, and requirements for full-time and part-time UI designers are always expanding and changing, just like any other technology related job.
 So, here is a list of interview questions that your next UI designer should be familiar with and should be able to answer without confusion or surprise.

 Q: Why is wireframing important?
 Do you use/create wireframes yourself?